Pascal Wehrlein: Formula 3 Euro Series

-DTM
+DTM career

+Mücke (2013)

-Wehrlein made his debut in the Deutsche Tourenwagen Masters (DTM) in 2013 at the age of 18.
+Wehrlein made his Deutsche Tourenwagen Masters (DTM) debut with the Mercedes-Benz team Mücke Motorsport in 2013, becoming the youngest driver in DTM history at the age of 18.
 In a career spanning three seasons Wehrlein managed to be one of the leading drivers in the field despite his youthful age.

-In his debut season he achieved 3 points finishing 22nd in the championship.
-He also achieved his first of two fastest laps in his career.
+He qualified eighth for his debut race at the season opener in Hockenheim and led the race for 16 laps after an early safety car period, but dropped back to the midfield after his mandatory pit stop, finishing his first DTM race just outside the points in 11th.
+He scored his first points with two 10th place finishes at the second and third round in Brands Hatch and Spielberg respectively.
+Wehrlein qualified a season best fifth at Norisring but had to retire from the race with rear axle problems after making contact with the wall.
+Round seven at Nürburgring saw him achieve his first fastest lap and another 10th place finish in a race heavily affected by a sudden downpour of rain on the formation lap.
+Wehrlein finished his rookie season 22nd in the championship.

+HWA (2014–2015, 2018)

-In 2014 he switched teams to HWA where he became the youngest driver in the series history to claim pole position and win a race on route to 8th in the championship with 46 points collected.
+In 2014, he switched teams to HWA where he became the youngest driver in the series history to claim pole position and win a race on route to 8th in the championship with 46 points collected.
 Besides his stand out victory at Lausitz, Wehrlein's second best result of the season was a fifth-place finish at Norisring.

-In 2015 DTM returned to running two races per race weekend, resulting in 18 rounds in the 2015 championship.
-Due to the inconsistency of most teams and drivers Wehrlein won the title easily having scored in all rounds except for three.
+In 2015, DTM returned to running two races per race weekend, resulting in 18 rounds in the 2015 championship.
+Due to the inconsistency of most teams and drivers, Wehrlein won the title easily, having scored in all rounds except for three.
 He achieved 5 podiums, one fastest lap and two wins.
 He is the first driver to win the championship having not claimed a pole position throughout his championship season while also being the youngest ever DTM champion.

+On 7 February 2018, it was announced that Wehrlein would return to DTM with Mercedes-AMG's HWA Team after Mercedes were unable to find him a seat in Formula One.
+During the 2018 DTM season, Wehrlein achieved one podium and finished the championship in 8th.

+On 14 September 2018, it was announced that after six seasons together, Wehrlein and Mercedes would part ways by the end of the 2018 season.

-Formula One
+Formula One career

 In September 2014, it was announced that Wehrlein would act as a reserve driver for the Mercedes F1 Team and was signed up to be their first junior driver.
 He took part in preseason testing in Barcelona, driving for both Force India and Mercedes.